-1. Touch Settings on the Home Page, then touch Vehicle, and then Teen Driver.

-2. Create a Personal Identification Number (PIN) by choosing a four-digit PIN.
+- 1. From the infotainment home screen, select Settings > Vehicle > Teen Driver. - 2.
+Create a Personal Identification Number (PIN) by choosing a four-digit PIN.
 Re-enter the PIN to confirm.
 To change the PIN, touch Change PIN.

 The PIN is required to: